-Stress, anxiety, and other depression-like symptoms are common reactions after a disaster.
-Coordination with primary responders enhances the ability to prepare for and address disaster-related behavioral health.
-An immediate response to disaster is available through the Disaster Distress Helpline.
-This service is operational 24/7, 365-days-a-year for people who are experiencing emotional distress related to any natural or human-caused disaster.
-This service is toll-free and multilingual.
+Emergency Management and Disaster Response has involved assisting in statewide coordination efforts during an emergency by providing general disaster preparedness and response information in partnership with Alabama Emergency Management Agency, Alabama Department of Public Health, Alabama Department of Human Resources, and other state agencies.
+With stress, anxiety, and depression-like symptoms being common reactions after a disaster, an immediate response is available through the Disaster Distress Helpline.
+This service is operational 24/7, 365-days-a-year for people who are experiencing emotional distress related to a natural or human-caused disaster.
+This service is toll-free & multilingual.
 Call 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.

-The AL Executive Veterans Network is an interagency planning and coordinating body which assists Service Members, Veterans and their Families (SMVF).
-For additional information, visit the AlaVetNet website.
+The Alabama Executive Veterans Network (AlaVetNet) is an interagency planning and coordinating body which assists Service Members, Veterans and their Families (SMVF) by connecting Veterans with resources and services tailored to their unique needs.
+For additional information, visit https://va.alabama.gov/alavetnet/.